UTokyo-ICEPP/qc-workbook/_sources/nonlocal_correlations.md

     circuit = QuantumCircuit(3, name=f'circuit_{idx[0]}_{idx[1]}')

-    # Create a circuit that forms a Bell state and then measures the two qubits
+    # Create a circuit that forms a GHZ state and then measures the two qubits
     # along theta and chi bases

     ##################